Top Reasons to See a Holistic Nutritionist

 Bloating after almost every meal.
 Bowel habits that feel unpredictable.
 Constant gas that catches you off guard.
 Stomach cramps that have become so normal you barely mention them anymore.
 Heartburn that just feels like part of the day.

-A lot of people start to accept these gut issues as their baseline because they’ve been there so long it just feels like how their body works.
-But it doesn’t have to be that way.
+A lot of people start to accept these gut issues as their baseline because they’ve been there so long it just feels like how their body works, but it doesn’t have to be that way.

-Digestive issues are one of the strongest areas for holistic nutritional work because the gut responds directly and relatively quickly to dietary changes.
 A holistic nutritionist can help identify whether what’s happening might be related to specific foods or food groups, gut dysbiosis, low stomach acid, poor enzyme production, gut barrier issues, or lifestyle factors like eating too fast, too stressed, or too late.
-They look at the full GI picture, not just symptoms but what’s upstream causing them.
+They look at the full GI picture, not just symptoms but what’s causing them.
+Getting that guidance properly and individually is very different from following a generic gut health article online.

 03. Your Hormones Feel Off and You Can’t Quite Name It